2020–21 Utah Utes women's basketball team

 The 2020–21 Utah Utes women's basketball team represented the University of Utah during the 2020–21 NCAA Division I women's basketball season.
-The Utes, were led by sixth year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and were members of the Pac-12 Conference.
+The Utes, led by sixth-year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and were members of the Pac-12 Conference.

 Previous season

 The Utes finished the season 14–17, 6–12 in Pac-12 play to finish in eighth place.
-They advanced to the Quarterfinals of the Pac-12 women's tournament where they lost to Oregon.
+They advanced to the quarterfinals of the Pac-12 women's tournament, where they lost to Oregon.
 The NCAA tournament and WNIT were cancelled due to the COVID-19 pandemic.